cns-iu/4025C_VR/Instructions.md

 ## Operating and Interaction Instructions
+---

 ### Right controller functions

 Right controller actions interact with the VR room and the objects inside it.
-The thick blue ray from the right controller is used to teleport - instantly jumping to the position the ray is pointed at - or interact with the small, colored control nodes on some objects.
+The thick blue ray from the right controller is used to teleport:
+- Instantly jump to the position on the ground the ray is pointed at
+- Instantly jump to work areas by aiming the ray at transport spheres hovering above your head
+- Interact with the small, colored control nodes on some objects.
 If the blue ray is pointed at a "solid" object, it will change its color to red.

-**Grab Button** (teleport)  - if the ray is pointed at the floor, a teleportation is initiated, the ray stays blue, user is moved to requested position.
+**Grab Button** (teleport)  - if the ray is pointed at the floor or a transport sphere, a teleportation is initiated, the ray stays blue, user is moved to requested position.

 **Grab Button** (select) - select the spherical node object the ray is pointed at; the actual results depend on previous actions (see below).